peonymyx/STOCK_PROJ/README.md

 Hello, this is our work environment
-And I want to test about CI/CD in Jira
+*/And I want to test about CI/CD in Jira